Keynote Speakers

 AI is increasingly embodied in physical systems, from industrial robotics to domestic assistants, marking the rise of Physical AI.
 While the global AI race is today dominated by the US and China, both racing toward AGI and investing massively in AI-powered robots, Europe has a unique opportunity to reposition itself as a key player in this frontier field.
 In my keynote, I will first introduce ADRA, the European partnership on AI, Data and Robotics, and its role in supporting innovation and technological sovereignty.
 I will then highlight how Physical AI can be Europe’s strategic leverage: combining our excellence in robotics, manufacturing, and human-centric values to compete globally.
 At the same time, I will address the challenges still ahead, from technical hurdles to skills gaps, and propose concrete steps such as Qualification and Testing Centers to accelerate safe deployment and adoption.
 Physical AI is not only about technology: it is about Europe’s chance to reclaim a leadership role in shaping the future of intelligent robotics.

-Alessandra Sciutti – IIT
+Alessandra Sciutti – Istituto Italiano di Tecnologia

 Talk: “Embodied Cognition for Human-Aware Robotics”